Rule 5101:4-1-03 | Food assistance: definitions.

 (19) "Employment and training (E&T) mandatory participant" means a SNAP program applicant or participant who is required to be work-registered according to rule 5101:4-3-11 of the Administrative Code.

-(20) "Employment and training (E&T) program" means a program operated by each county agency consisting of one or more work, training, education or supervised job search components.
+(20) "Employment and training (E&T) program" means a program operated by each county agency consisting of case management and one or more E&T components.

 (21) "Employment services" means the agency responsible for work registration and job search activities.